-The write protection features of the FM25V20A are multi-tiered and are enabled through the status register.
-The Status Register bit 6 is '1'.)
+The write protection features of the FM25V01 are multi-tiered and are enabled through the status register.
+The Status Register is organized as follows.
+(The default value shipped from the factory for bits in the Status Register is '0').

 Table 2.
 Status Register